Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 In constructing any type of building, the most important part of the structure is the foundation because the whole

-the building will not withstand the many forces of nature that might come against it, such as wind, rain,
+building will not withstand the many forces of nature that might come against it, such as wind, rain, temperature

-which cannot be shaken may remain.
+cannot be shaken may remain.
 Why?
-We receive a kingdom which cannot be shaken, and that kingdom is
+We receive a kingdom which cannot be shaken, and that kingdom is the stone

 There is only one foundation that can and will withstand the shaking; it is none other than our Lord Jesus.
 God's

-foundation is Christ, and all that is built upon Him shall remain.
-If it is not built upon Him and is not built of His
+foundation is the Anointed One, and all that is built upon Him shall remain.
+If it is not built upon Him and is not built

 foundation, and we need to be built upon Him alone and with His life.

 In fact, He is more than just the foundation.
-Christ is the whole building.
+Jesus is the whole building.
 It is Christ all in all.
 He is the foundation,

-is the One who fills all in all (Ephesians 1:23).
-We must be clear that anything built upon a foundation other than
+the one who fills all in all (Ephesians 1:23).
+We must be clear that anything built upon a foundation other than the

 "Therefore everyone who hears these words of Mine, and acts upon them, may be compared to a wise man,